 With more than 40 faculty and trainees, the University of Michigan Section of Plastic Surgery is one of the largest divisions of its kind in the country.
-In our busy and rewarding practice, we perform over 4,000 major operative procedures and see nearly 30,000 patients in clinic each year — providing each one with skilled team-based care for both routine and serious conditions.
+In our busy and rewarding practice, we see 28,000 patients a year in our outpatient clinics and perform over 4,000 major operations annually — providing skilled, team-based care for both routine and serious conditions.

 Learn more about our work:

 We have extensive depth and breadth in multiple specialties, including cleft lip and palate and craniofacial surgery; hand surgery, including treatment of congenital conditions and rheumatoid arthritis; and gender-affirming surgery — our comprehensive destination program serves patients from nearly 40 states and 3 countries.
 We have a highly regarded reconstructive program which helps to treat patients with congenital anomalies and functional deficits following trauma or cancer operations.
 Our singular focus on excellence is demonstrated in all of our programs.